williford/CraftBOModel/README.md

 *Journal of Neurophysiology* 97 (6): 4310-4326.

 Sudarshan Ramenahalli<sup>[1](#sudarshan)</sup> was helpful in the implementation of this model.
-He also re-implemented the model described in the paper.
+He independently re-implemented the model described in the paper, which includes T-Junctions.

 This version does not implement T-juctions.
 The gropuing cell layer is not implemented efficiently.